-So, you’ve splashed out on Samsung’s flagship smartphone.
-But when you power it up, you find you’re using it for the same basic functions you always turned to on your old budget handset.
+So, you’ve splashed out on a Samsung Galaxy S9.
+But when you power it up, you find you’re using it for the same basic functions you always turned to.

-The fact is, there’s a reason the Galaxy S9 is pricey.
+The fact is, there’s a lot of things you can enjoy doing on the S9.
 It comes laden with amazing features that allow you to do a lot more with your phone.
 And do it faster too.

 1 Use Intelligent Scan

 Samsung’s face scanning smarts aren’t as complex or secure as Apple’s 3D–mapping Face ID.

 But that’s not to say they’re not a solid option for those who want to keep their information and personal data safe.

 The Galaxy S9’s Intelligent Scan feature uses both iris and facial recognition.

 First, register your face by choosing ‘face recognition’ in the lock screen and security section of the Settings app.
 In the same menu, you’ll find the option to scan and register your iris.